top of page

 Scarf

-Sounds hardly like anything exciting, but these simple scarfs made by various organisations back in the US would prove really handy.
-I have seen guys wrap it around there neck, round there head under the helmet, use it as a pillow on top of other items to make it more comfortable and I'm sure given some thought it has other uses.
+Sounds hardly anything like exciting, but these simple scarves made by various organizations back in the U.S. would prove really handy.
+I have seen guys wrap their scarves around their neck, round their head under the helmet, use it as a pillow on top of other items to make it more comfortable and I'm sure given some thought it has many, many other uses.
 I can supply these scarfs to anyone that wants one. £15 with a label or £12 without.

 SAM_6851.JPG